hashmark-lang/hashmark-parser/docs/what-is-hashml.md

+---
+id: what-is-hashml
+title: What is HashML?
-# What is Hashml?
+sidebar_label: What is HashML?
+---

-Hashml is a markup language.
+HashML is a markup language.
 It's more structured than Markdown, but less verbose than XML.
-Here's what this README would look like in Hashml:
+Here's what this document would look like in HashML:

 ```
-#document Hashml parser
-	#section Installation
-		#code bash
-			npm install @hashml/parser

-	#section What is Hasmark?
+#document What is HashML?
-		Hashml is a markup language.
+	HashML is a markup language.
 It's more structured than Markdown, ...

+	#code hashml
+		#document What is HashML?
+			...
 ```

 The language is based on two main constructs: a `#` denotes a tag.
 Content indented under it is the body of that tag.

-Hashml also has a few more advanced syntactic features.
+HashML also has a few more advanced syntactic features.
 These are largely driven by schemas, which [we talk about in more detail in the schemas documentation](./schemas.md).
 For now, just know that a schema defines which tags exist, where they can appear (i.e. can a `#section` appear inside of `#code`?).
 It also gives instructions for how to parse some of the more advanced features.

 ## Inline tags
-Hashml also has support for inline tags:
+HashML also has support for inline tags:

 ```
 Here's a #url[https://www.example.com][link to my website]
 ```

-To avoid being too verbose, Hashml supports syntactic sugar for common inline tags, much like Markdown.
+To avoid being too verbose, HashML supports syntactic sugar for common inline tags, much like Markdown.
 If the schema defines bacticks (\`) as syntactic sugar for `#code`, the following two lines are equivalent:

 ```
 Here's some #code[inline code]